Sotheby's

 Sharon’s professional background includes conference management, publishing, advertising and hotel restaurant management in Boulder, Fort Collins and Loveland.
 With extensive corporate work experience, she quickly achieved success in real estate, obtaining her license in 2004 and ‘Rookie of the Year’ nomination in 2005.

 Sharon comes from a family with strong ties and service to Loveland.
-Her father, Don Cook, was the founding director of Harold Ferguson Alternative High School in 1972 and later became a stockbroker with AG Edwards & Sons.
-Her mother, Nancy Kain, was a teacher at Conrad Ball Middle School, served on Loveland’s city council in 1987 when the downtown Civic Center was developed and became an academic counselor at Thompson Valley High School.
+Her father, Don Cook, was the founding director of Harold Ferguson Alternative High School and later became one of Loveland’s first stockbrokers at A.G Edwards.
+Her mother, Nancy Kain, served on city council and was instrumental in the development of Loveland’s iconic downtown Civic Center.
+She was also an inaugural teacher at Conrad Ball Middle School and later became an academic counselor at Thompson Valley High School.

-INTERESTS: Open Water Swim Races; Running; SUP; Skiing; Interior Design; Foodie Adventures
+INTERESTS: Open Water Swimming; Running; Snowshoeing; Skiing; Orangetheory Fitness; Interior Design; Foodie Adventures

 PHILOSOPHY: The Law of Attraction, THOUGHTS Become THINGS